 A small force of Army Rangers was deployed to the northwest city of Manbij over the weekend to provide what a Pentagon spokesman called a "visible sign of deterrence.”
 Their presence is intended to prevent the possibility of Turkish troops and U.S.-backed Kurdish forces attacking each other.

 These troops will “reassure and deter parties from attacking any other parties other than ISIS itself,” Pentagon spokesman Capt.
-Jeff Davis said Monday.
+Jeff Davis said in March.

 Manbij was liberated from ISIS last August but remains an area rife with tension between Turkish troops and the Kurds.